scottriding/utah_legislators_api/README.md

 Installation – for those who want to host the API
 -------------------------------------------------

-This HTTP API is built in Ruby on the excellent Sinatra framework and uses PostgreSQL with PostGIS extensions for the backend.
+This HTTP API is built in Ruby on the [Sinatra framework](www.sinatrarb.com) and uses [PostgreSQL with PostGIS extensions](http://postgis.net/) for the backend.
 This guides assumes you have [rbenv](https://github.com/sstephenson/rbenv) installed.

 Clone the repository to your server then run...